-- The Town's total net position decreased \$2,602,918, which represents a 31.1% decrease from fiscal year end 2018. - The unrestricted net position totaled \$897,129 at year-end compared to \$835,413 at the end of 2018.
-This is the excess of the Town's unrestricted assets over its liabilities and may be used to meet ongoing obligations to its citizens and creditors. - Total revenues totaled \$4,701,735 compared to \$1,787,447 at the end of 2018, an increase of 263.0%.
-The increase is primarily the result of receiving grant funds from the State of South Carolina to complete the Town's groin repair and beach renourishment projects.
-The underground wire donations accounted for \$108,710 in revenue for 2019, which is \$4,570 less than collected in 2018.
-The decrease is the result of a growing number of property owners paying off the balance owed and discontinuing the installment payments.
-The town collected 6.5% more in total Accommodations Tax revenue, which can be attributed to slightly more properties being offered as short-term vacation rentals, and more families choosing to vacation outside the traditional summer months. - Total expenditures totaled \$7,304,653 compared to \$1,199,978 at the end of 2018.
-The increase in expenditures is almost entirely due to the costs associated with the construction of the groin repair and beach renourishment projects. - Our principal operating fund, the General Fund, had \$652,950 in year 2019 revenues versus \$662,513 in year 2018.
-The lower total revenue is the due to the decrease in underground wire payments and receiving slightly less income from the business license payments collected by the Municipal Association of South Carolina (MASC).
+- The Town's total net position decreased \$6,031,470, which represents a 104.5% decrease from fiscal year end 2019. - The unrestricted net position totaled (\$1,702,821) at year-end compared to \$897,129 at the end of 2019.
+This is the excess of the Town's unrestricted assets over its liabilities and may be used to meet ongoing obligations to its citizens and creditors. - Total revenues totaled \$4,304,440 compared to \$4,701,735 at the end of 2019, a decrease of 8.5%.
+The decrease is primarily the result of receiving less grant funds from the State of South Carolina to complete the Town's beach renourishment projects.
+The underground wire donations accounted for \$38,570 in revenue for 2020, which is \$70,140 less than collected in 2019.
+The decrease in underground wire donations can be attributed to the invoices going out later than usual and not collecting as many payments before the end of the year.
+The town's collections in total Accommodations Tax revenue were almost identical to the amount collected in 2019, which is a favorable outcome given the economic uncertainty produced by COVID-19.
+The pandemic appears to have had a positive impact on the local short-term vacation rental market, and more families choosing to vacation outside the traditional summer months. - Total expenditures totaled \$10,335,910 compared to \$7,304,653 at the end of 2019.
+The increase in expenditures is almost entirely due to the costs associated with the construction of the beach renourishment project. - Our principal operating fund, the General Fund, had \$600,097 in year 2020 revenues versus \$652,950 in year 2019.
+The lower total revenue is the due to the decrease in underground wire payments and receiving slightly less income from the sale of t-shirts around the 4th of July holiday.
 Other operating income consisted of inter-governmental revenues, interest, and accommodations tax and license fee income.
-The General

-Fund had \$482,195 in expenditures versus \$499,332 in 2018, the decrease is attributed to the police department not having to purchase a new vehicle in 2019.
+The General Fund had \$538,393 in expenditures versus \$482,195 in 2019, the increase is attributed to additional need for legal representation.